hazrmard/hazrmard.github.io/content/post/Remote SSH into desktop.md

 2. A router
 3. A local desktop
 4. A remote computer

+Audience for this post: people who have used SSH before.

 Often times I have found myself wanting to access a computer at home while I am traveling.
 There are options like TeamViewer, which let me control my computer's screen from afar.
 But, I want something more convenient over the command line, like SSH.
 That way I can drop in and out of my home machine without breaking my flow.